 This card, the rock-fall, a player puts down in front of himself.
-He may then take a path card of his choice (except start and finish cards) out of the maze of pathways, putting it on the discard pile together with the rock-fall.
-A saboteur can thus interrupt a path from the start card towards a finish card; a gold-digger can take out a dead end, providing a new chance for a path.
+He may then take a path card of his choice (except start and goal cards) out of the maze of pathways, putting it and the rock fall card face down on the discard pile.
+A saboteur can thus interrupt a path from the start card towards a goal card; a gold-digger can take out a dead end, providing a new chance for a path.
 Gaps created in this way can be filled with fitting path cards in the following turns.

-When a player plays this card, he carefully picks up one of the three finish cards, looks at it, then puts the finish card back in its place and this card on the discard pile.
-He now knows whether or not it is worth digging a path to this particular finish card - for only one of the three shows the treasure.
-Pass If a player cannot or does not want to play a card, he must pass, putting one card from his hand facedown on the discard pile without showing it to the other players.
-This means that there will be face-up as well as face-down cards on the discard pile.
+When a player plays this card, he carefully picks up one of the three goal cards, looks at it, then puts the goal card back in its place and this card on the discard pile.
+He now knows whether or not it is worth digging a path to this particular goal card - for only one of the three shows the treasure.

+Pass

+If a player cannot or does not want to play a card, he must pass, putting one card from his hand face down on the discard pile without showing it to the other players.
+Note: All cards in the discard pile should be face down.
 Towards the end of a round, there is a chance that players may have no cards left in hand - in which case they also pass (without discarding, of course).
-End of a round